Orphan pages are pretty much invisible to search engines and visitors.

 To have the most results possible, amplify the time range to cover many years:

-If you see any pages with 0 (or really low) pageviews, those are likely orphan pages.
+If you see any pages with 0 (or a small amount) pageviews, those are likely orphan pages.

 To be 100% sure, you need to compare the list of your crawlable URLs with the list of your Analytics URLs (refer to this guide).